edgecase/dieter/README.md

 different function.
 In that case set :hbs-mode to :ember.

 Note you need to pass your config options to asset-pipeline as well as link-to-asset.

+## Contributing

+It is easy to add new preprocessors to dieter.
+Each preprocessor (CoffeeScript, HamlCoffee, Handlebars, etc) uses the default library for that language, hooked up to dieter using the Rhino JavaScript library.
+See src/dieter/preprocessors/ for easy-to-follow examples.

 ## Dancing